6.4 Mechanical Modalities: Traction, CPM, Compression Pumps

 Sequential (multi-chamber)Distal cells inflate first, then proximal, in a milking patternLymphedema, more severe edema

-Sequential with gradientEach chamber inflates to a lower pressure as you move proximallyRefractory lymphedema, chronic venous disease
+Sequential with gradientEach chamber inflates to a lower pressure moving proximallyRefractory lymphedema, chronic venous disease

 General parameters:

-• Pressure: 30-60 mmHg for upper extremity lymphedema; 40-80 mmHg for lower extremity.
+• Pressure: 30-60 mmHg for upper-extremity lymphedema; 40-80 mmHg for the lower extremity.
 Never exceed diastolic blood pressure to avoid arterial compromise.

 • Duration: 30 minutes to several hours depending on the goal.